LuisOlivaresJ/Learning_Varian_Daemon_Py/scripts/00_setup.md

 # Setting up

 ## 1.1 Client-side Configuration
 To make requests to the Daemon, we can use any computer that is on the network.
 In this repository we will use a PC running Ubuntu 24.04 LTS.
-To install and manage Python packages, we will use the [uv](https://docs.astral.sh/uv/) package.
+To install and manage Python packages, we will use [uv](https://docs.astral.sh/uv/).

 To connect two computers according to the DICOM protocol, the application that will make the queries (the client) must have the following:

 - *Application Entity Title* (AET).
+This can be any title.
 We will use **FM_SCU**
-- *IP Address*, which is the address of our PC on the network.
+- *IP Address*, this is the address of our PC on the network.
 We will use the address **192.168.1.1**

+> [!TIP]
+> In programming it is a good practice to avoid hardcoding sensitive information such as IP addresses, ports, and AE Titles directly into the code.
+Instead, we can use environment variables to store this information securely and access it within our scripts.

 Inside the root folder of this respository, create a file named `.env` and add the following variables: